IdilC/IdilC/README.md

 - 👋 Hi, I’m @IdilC
-- 👀 I’m interested in writing code and reading about all things Theology.
+- 👀 I’m interested in writing code and reading about all things Theology/Psychology.
 - 🌱 I’m currently learning JS and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 ali.hfatuma@gmail.com